Submitting tax forms to Udemy

 What do I need to do?

 Udemy has begun to proactively email published instructors to submit their tax forms via our secure form submission site (taxforms.udemy.com).
 If you haven’t yet received the link to submit your tax forms, you can expect this in the coming weeks.
-We’re starting the process with instructors who use English as their Udemy language setting, but we will soon be localizing the process for all the languages that the Udemy site supports.

 If you’re a new instructor who hasn’t yet published a course, no action is currently required, but you may be contacted to submit your tax documentation in the coming weeks.